LukeSmithxyz/mutt-wizard/README.md

 ## Todo

-* Expand the list of server information in `domains.csv`, including adding spoolfiles/records/postponed folders for each account.
+* Expand the list of server information in `domains.csv`.
+* Add an option to update passwords.